NY Gov. Cuomo acknowledges behavior seen as 'flirtation' - WTMJ

 “This is not a responsibility we take lightly,” said James, a Democrat who has been, at times, allied with Cuomo but is independently elected and had emerged as a consensus choice to lead a probe.

+Calls for an investigation mounted after a second former employee of Cuomo’s administration went public Saturday with claims she had been harassed.

+Cuomo, 63, said in a brief statement Saturday he had intended to be a mentor for Bennett, who is 25.
+He has denied Boylan’s allegations.

-Over several hours Sunday, James and other leading party officials rejected two previous proposals by the governor that they said could potentially have limited the independence of the investigation.
+Over several hours Sunday, James and other leading party officials rejected two of Cuomo’s proposals for how an investigation might proceed.

 Under his first plan, announced Saturday evening, a retired federal judge picked by Cuomo, Barbara Jones, would have reviewed his workplace behavior.
 In the second proposal, announced Sunday morning in an attempt to appease legislative leaders, Cuomo asked James and the state’s chief appeals court judge, Janet DiFiore, to jointly appoint a lawyer to investigate the claims and issue a public report.